kait-al/Microbiome_SOPs/Wet_Lab_SOPs/1_Prepare_primer_index_plates.md

 6.2 Portion 20 µL from the “stock” plates into 4 duplicates so you end up with 5 x Plate 1- Plate 6 and each plate contains 20 µL (10 µL x  L, 10 µL x R) using protocol "Golay_primer_aliquots".

-6.3 Label all plates, seal with aluminum plate seals, and store at -80 C until use.
+6.3 Label all plates, seal with aluminum plate seals, and store at -80 °C until use.